 After lunch, I moved the three largest stones, that I’d set aside to create features in the front part of the garden – to break up the expanse of shingle there.
 This was also where I intended to put the first of the plants (black grass from the front garden and Allium bulbs).
 After a lot of pushing and shoving I felt the stones were in their final positions and I got to work planting.
 The clay soil is so hard, I broke the bulb planter and had to resort to my Japanese trowel (it looks more like a dagger than a trowel).
 It took almost two hours to plant five plants and seven bulbs, which doesn’t bode well for the rest of the garden.
 When I’d finished, the “features” looked pretty insignificant – it’s going to take a lot of plants to get the garden looking good.
 I used soil I’d dug out to start filling gaps between the rockery stones and shovelled shingle between the rocks and plants in the front half of the garden.
 I cleared away tools, plants, rubbish etc and called it a day as it was getting dark.

 Today marks the end of the major landscaping and the end of part two of the garden project.
-This phase commenced with the delivery of the oak timbers in July and ended with the last of the rocks being laid – a total of 50 days work (in 74 days).
+This phase commenced with the delivery of the oak timbers in July and ended with the last of the rocks being laid – a total of 50 working days over a period 74 days.
 There are many smaller jobs to complete and no doubt I’ll still be moving some stones around for a while.
 However, I feel the major work is now complete.
 From now on, when I work on the garden, I should be able to do something meaningful without having to set aside a whole day.

-With that, I’ll conclude this post (although I may add more photos if progress is significant) – 11,000 words and 65 pictures is more than enough.
+With that, I’ll conclude this post (although I may add more photos as the garden develops) – 11,000 words and 65 pictures is more than enough.